LuccaSA/lucca-front/packages/ng/README.md

 both are angular-cli applications.

-You can find a step by step procedure to add a component to the lib and its page on the demo, themn start the development of said component in the file [step-by-step.md](https://github.com/LuccaSA/lucca-front/blob/master/packages/ng/step-by-step.md)
+You can find a step by step procedure to add a component to the lib and its page on the demo, then start the development of said component in the file [step-by-step.md](https://github.com/LuccaSA/lucca-front/blob/master/packages/ng/step-by-step.md)

 See golden rules for contributing in the [CONTRIBUTING.md](https://github.com/LuccaSA/lucca-front/blob/master/packages/ng/CONTRIBUTING.md)